Newton Vineyard

 Newton Vineyard is a wine estate on Spring Mountain near St. Helena in California's Napa Valley.
-Founded in 1977 by Peter Newton and his wife, it is now part of the Estates & Wines division of LVMH, which acquired a controlling interest in the business in 2001.
-It was extensively damaged in 2020's Glass Fire and in early 2025 announced it would be closing permanently.
+Founded in 1977 by Peter Newton and his wife, it was part of the Estates & Wines division of LVMH, which acquired a controlling interest in the business in 2001, until 2025, when it was sold to Napa locals Eric Bryan Seuthe and Nick Livanos.
+It was extensively damaged in 2020's Glass Fire and is currently being restored to its former glory by new ownership.

 History

 Peter Newton, who had previously co-founded Sterling Vineyards, founded Newton Vineyard in 1977 with his wife, Su Hua.
 Originally one square mile, it was one of the first wineries on Spring Mountain.

 The French luxury goods conglomerate LVMH acquired a majority stake in Newton Vineyard in 2001 through its subsidiary Veuve Clicquot Ponsardin.
 After Peter Newton died in 2008, the Newton family retained a 10% share in the business.
 In 2018, it was LVMH's first American property to open temporarily to the public as part of the company's biennial Journées Particulières; it then began to offer visits by appointment.

 The 500-acre Spring Mountain winery was hidden from view by forest.
 Landscaped with formal gardens and cypress trees, it had multi-level cellars and a Japanese-style pagoda housing a laboratory and a fermentation room.
 The property was renovated in 2019–20 at a cost of $10 million, and the vineyards were converted to organic viticulture.
 Weeks after the completion of work, it was severely damaged by the Glass Fire in September 2020; of 68 acres under vine, only 5 survived, 6,000 trees were killed, and most of the buildings, including the tasting room, were destroyed.
 Newton moved production to Brasswood in St. Helena, where in 2021 it offered wine tastings and lunch with wine pairings by appointment; the following year, it opened a tasting room in Calistoga.

 In 2021, Newton Vineyard was planning to rebuild, but after its Calistoga lease ran out in 2024, in early 2025 it announced that it would be closing permanently.
+However, Napa locals Eric Bryan Seuthe and Nick Livanos purchased the property from LVMH in 2025, and have begun renovations to restore the original Newton Spring Mountain property to its former glory.